itsparan/assigment/README.md

-Kubernetes Deployment, ClusterIP Service, and Ingress Configuration This document provides a detailed explanation of a Kubernetes Deployment, ClusterIP Service, and Ingress configuration.
-These resources work together to deploy a simple application and expose it both internally and externally, depending on the configuration.

 Requirements:-
 Before you deploy these resources, ensure the following prerequisites are met:
 1. Kubernetes Cluster: A functional Kubernetes cluster (e.g., Minikube, GKE, AKS, EKS).